Wall Street Pummels Crescent Point Energy Corp. (CPG) After Recent Earnings Report

 CPG’s Market Performance

-CPG stocks went down by -23.47% for the week, with a monthly jump of 5.65% and a quarterly performance of 12.77%, while its annual performance rate touched 86.70%.
-The volatility ratio for the week stands at 8.11% while the volatility levels for the past 30 days are set at 5.62% for Crescent Point Energy Corp.
-The simple moving average for the period of the last 20 days is -13.67% for CPG stocks with a simple moving average of 27.63% for the last 200 days.
+CPG stocks went down by -17.99% for the week, with a monthly drop of -12.90% and a quarterly performance of -6.52%, while its annual performance rate touched 50.97%.
+The volatility ratio for the week stands at 8.34% while the volatility levels for the past 30 days are set at 5.98% for Crescent Point Energy Corp.
+The simple moving average for the period of the last 20 days is -22.70% for CPG stocks with a simple moving average of 12.50% for the last 200 days.

-Volatility was left at 5.62%, however, over the last 30 days, the volatility rate increased by 8.11%, as shares surge +3.42% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +14.91% upper at present.
+Volatility was left at 5.98%, however, over the last 30 days, the volatility rate increased by 8.34%, as shares sank -16.82% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.40% lower at present.

 Stock Fundamentals for CPG